VeritasSoftware/AspNetCore.ApiGateway/Docs/README_WebSockets.md

 Out of the box, there is a SignalR Gateway Hub.

-You can set up routes in the ApiOrchestrator to interact with downstream SignalR Hubs via this Hub.
+You can set up routes in the ApiOrchestrator to interact with downstream SignalR Hubs.

 You can

-* send a notification to the downstream Hub via the Gateway POST endpoint.
+* send a notification to the downstream Hub.

 * receive a notification from the downstream Hub via the Gateway Hub.